 Don’t store it without a case.
 It’s worth the extra few seconds to place your retainer in its case.
 Leaving your retainer out on its own or even wrapped in a tissue or napkin can dry it out, and as we mentioned previously, a dry retainer is more prone to breakage and plaque.

 At The Brace Place, we not only offer Essix and Invisalign removable retainers but permanent retainers, too.
 A permanent retainer doesn’t have the same cleaning do’s and don’ts as a removable one since it’s made of a thin wire bonded to the backs of your teeth.
 To ensure permanent retainers stay clear of plaque and food debris, pay extra special attention to brushing and flossing the backs of your teeth, similar to your diligence with braces.

 Caring for your Retainers with The Brace Place

-If you have any questions about caring for your teeth after braces or Invisalign, Dr. Patel and The Brace Place team are happy to help you find the right retainer for you and provide retainer cleaning instructions that suit your lifestyle.
+If you have any questions about how to clean retainers or care for your teeth after braces or Invisalign, Dr. Patel and The Brace Place team are happy to help.
+We can find the right retainer for you and provide retainer cleaning instructions that suit your lifestyle.

 Contact us at our Tulsa, or Claremore OK office today!